IdrisTheDragon/fathom3-jokes/README.md

 - `/public` Contains public assets such as javascript and css for the UI
 - `/modules` Contains modules written for the project e.g database handler
 - `/bin` Contains the entry point scripts.
+- `/test` Contains testfiles to test the project.